samus-io/tablab-steps/steps/SRs048u9bX4uCLe85EjLKUEvjlHnqHUPRfF/en/README.md

   2. After crafting the JavaScript payload and adding it to the `attacker-website.html` file, ensure that the `johndoe` user is logged into the main application, and then visit the attacker's webpage to trigger the execution of the JavaScript `<script>` code to update the `johndoe`'s email.
   3. Confirm the email modification by reviewing the `johndoe`'s profile in the main application.
 * When finished, use the `Verify Completion` button to validate the successful completion of the exercise.
-* Note that no rebuild is necessary after editing the `attacker-website.html` file.
-However, if the rebuild button is pressed unintentionally in the code editor, once the rebuilding process is complete make sure to log in to the main application again, and re-exploit the CSRF vulnerability before clicking the `Verify Completion` button to confirm the exercise completion.

   @@ExerciseBox@@